Portsmouth, Virginia: Geography

 According to the U.S. Census Bureau, Portsmouth has a total area of 47 sqmi, of which 34 sqmi is land and 13 sqmi (28.0%) is water.
-The city is also bisected by the West Branch of the Elizabeth River which flows from neighboring Suffolk.
+The city is in the Hampton Roads region of Virginia, and is bisected by the West Branch of the Elizabeth River which flows from neighboring Suffolk.
+The region is known for its roadstead and low-lying coastal plains.
+The Hampton Roads region is the 37th-largest metropolitan area in the United States.
+Several creeks run through the city, including Scott Creek, Owens Creek, Paradise Creek, and Baines Creek, which are tributaries of the Elizabeth River.